 A multi-disciplinary Selection Committee composed of distinguished Arab and French scholars with established research and publication records will review and select proposals for funding.
 The selection procedures abide by the highest standards of academic and ethical judgment.
 Final decisions are based on the following evaluation criteria:

-- Research proposal’s contribution to knowledge, which includes the clarity of the research questions, the significance of the project, its quality and originality.
+- Research proposal’s contribution to knowledge, including clarity of research questions and significance, quality and originality or project.

-- The competence of the applicants, which includes academic credentials and promise.
+- Competence of the applicant, including academic credentials and promise.

-- The candidate’s postdoctoral plan, which includes the relevance and significance of the selected host institution and the fellowship plan outlined in the proposal.
+- Candidate’s fellowship plans, including the relevance and significance of the selected host institution and the fellowship plan outlined in the proposal.

 - Expected outputs, which includes the planned activities, publications and career development plans.

-September 2020 to November 2020: Second cohort of fellows may conduct their fellowship.
+September 2021 to November 2021: Cohort of fellows may conduct their fellowship.

-Fondation Maison des Sciences de l’Homme (FMSH): Mrs Alexandra Duperray (email@example.com)
+Fondation Maison des Sciences de l’Homme (FMSH): Ms Bénédicte Rastier (email@example.com)